HelpBot Assistant

 npm run start

-The below example shows a basic Chart.
+The following example shows a basic Chart.

 import { Chart } from '@syncfusion/ej2-charts';